Skip to Main Content

 Parking during Move-In

 • North Village and Lot 2 will become an “unloading zone” for all students moving into North Village.
-Students and families will be provided unloading permits.
+Students and families will be provided unloading parking permits.

 • Car and Shuttle Route

-Parent and Family Lounge
+Hornet Family Lounge

-The Parent and Family Lounge is available if you want to meet other families or connect with our staff.
+The Hornet Family Lounge is available if you want to meet other families or connect with our staff.
 We encourage you to stop by and write a letter to your student; this letter will be sent to them in the first three weeks of their move-in.
 Parents and Families Program is excited to meet you all!

-• Friday, August 25, 9 am - 3 pm in the Riverview Elderberry and Beetle Room
+• Friday, August 25th from 10 am - 3 pm in Riverview Hall Classroom

 Meal Card Office Move-In Hours (located in Dining Commons)